zhao-stanley/DiscussMed/data/blog/pwa.md

 ![How to install PWA on iOS](/static/images/installpwaios.png)

 Look for the menu bar on Safari and click on the share icon in the middle.
 The share icon should be an arrow pointing through a box.
 Clicking this will open a menu that will show an option called "Add to Home Screen".
-Click this and press "Add"
+Click this and press "Add".

 ## Android